 - Shortness of breath

-Doctors at The University of Kansas Health System use the most common current techniques to guide treatment of coronary artery disease.
-Some of the treatments your doctor may use are:
+Doctors at The University of Kansas Health System use the most common current techniques to guide treatment of coronary artery disease:

 - Laser technology to clear the arteries

-- The latest drug-coated balloons to open the artery and keep it open
+- The latest stent designs to keep the artery open

 - Our heart surgery patients experience outcomes comparable with the very best programs in the United States.